sparkplug/momo-php-developer-training-slides/PITCHME.md

 - APIs define a set of endpoints
 - Clients make HTTP requests for data to those endpoints and the server returns responses
-- The response is typically sent back as JSON or XML or binary
+- The response is typically sent back as JSON or XML or binary.
           - Examples REST, GraphQL,RPC

 ---